simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-01.md

 ### M3 Bolts

 M3 bolt sets are available on Amazon.
 These bolts are more expensive and may contain sizes that are not necessary for the project.
-The bolts on Amazon do not have a diagram or datasheet.
+Furthermore, the bolts on Amazon do not have a diagram or datasheet.
 Sourcing bolts from Aliexpress is more affordable.
-You can buy the sizes needed, and the vendors often include the specifications of the bolts in the images that can be screen-captured for distribution.
+You can buy the right amount of specific sizes needed at a lower cost.
+The vendors often include the specifications of the bolts in the images that can be screen-captured for distribution.
 The only drawback to Aliexpress is that it takes longer to deliver the items.

 ### 3D Printers